PaulioRandall/p90/README.md

 **1. Plunder**

-Loot the [`./src/lib`](https://github.com/PaulioRandall/svelte-css-preprocessor/tree/trunk/src/lib) folder for code to embed in your own projects and packages.
+Loot [`./src`](https://github.com/PaulioRandall/svelte-css-preprocessor/tree/trunk/src) for code to embed in your own projects and packages.

 **2. Fork**

-Fork the repository and use as a starting point for your own CSS pre-processor.
-See code in [Github](https://github.com/PaulioRandall/svelte-css-preprocessor).
+Fork the repository and use as a starting point for your own CSS processor.
+See [Github](https://github.com/PaulioRandall/p90).

 **3. Import**